 We needed to be at a dock (instead of at anchor) for the survey.
-So the cheapest and seemingly most convenient option was the San Diego police dock.
+So, the cheapest and seemingly most convenient option was the San Diego police dock.
 Unfortunately, our experience at this dock was not a pleasant one.
-We spoke with several officers during our stay, most of which gave us inaccurate information or simply told us to call or speak with someone else, and it seems that most of the "tenants" of the dock are mostly derelict, transient boats most without working sails or engines.
-You see, most marinas in California require proof of vessel documentation as well as proof of insurance before you arrive.
-Not so at the police dock, funny right.
+We spoke with several officers during our stay, most of which gave us inaccurate information or simply told us to call or speak with someone else, and it seems that most of the "tenants" of the dock are mostly derelict, transient boats.
+You see, most marinas in California require proof of vessel documentation, as well as proof of insurance before you arrive.
+Not so at the police dock, funny right?

-Well, once we had our errands completed and the survey taken care of we decided to move into one of San Diego’s free anchorages for a change of location and attitude.
-San Diego offers a 90 day free permit for non residents in an Anchorage called A9 near the city.
-In order to get the permit you have to get an police inspection, but its easy.
+Well, once we had our errands completed and the survey taken care of, we decided to move into one of San Diego’s free anchorages for a change of location and attitude.
+San Diego offers a 90 day free permit for non-residents in an Anchorage called A9.
+In order to get the permit, you have to get a police inspection, which is easy.
 An officer simply comes to your boat and asks a bunch of questions regarding safety and then takes a copy of your drivers license.
 Done.

 At anchor, we met several other cruisers that we liked and that were enjoying the city.
 So, we took a tourist day to lighten our mood.
 We walked around the waterfront and Little Italy, went to a farmers market, and took in the Maritime Museum (which was very cool btw).